toralf/tor-relays/README.md

 ### Additional software

-To deploy additional software, i.e. _quassel_, define something like this in the inventory:
+To deploy additional software, i.e. the quassel server, define something like this in the inventory:

 ```yaml
 my_group: